Running boom of the 1970s: Growth in participation

 Women were just beginning to become accepted as athletes.
-Road running and marathoning became a place they could excel.
-Female pioneers in the United States including Kathrine Switzer, Jacqueline Hansen and Miki Gorman led other women to believe they could run seriously.
-Mary Decker, Francie Larrieu and Norway's Grete Waitz were all part of a phenomenon that culminated in Joan Benoit's 1984 Olympic Marathon victory, which itself inspired more women to run.

 In the United States, Title IX, mandating gender equality, was passed in the United States in 1972, opening up scholastic athletic opportunities for women.
 Many academic institutions used running sports like cross country and track and field for women to help numerically offset the number of players on their economically lucrative football teams.
+Road running and marathoning became a sport at which they could excel.
+Female pioneers in the United States—including Kathrine Switzer, Jacqueline Hansen and Miki Gorman—led other women to believe they could run seriously.
+Mary Decker, Francie Larrieu and Norway's Grete Waitz were all part of a phenomenon that culminated in Joan Benoit's 1984 Olympic Marathon victory, which itself inspired more women to run.

 It is estimated that 25 million Americans took up some aspect of running in the 1970s and 1980s, including President Jimmy Carter.
 Many running events, shoe and apparel manufacturers grew and formed to accommodate the demand.
 While the boom attracted women and individuals in minority communities, studies from the time showed that participants in running races were most commonly university-educated men in white-collar occupations.